 If you tune in to an IndyCar race on TV, you’re expecting to see an IndyCar race, obviously.
-What you don’t always see are the other racing series with events going on at the track.
+What you don’t always see are the other racing series at the track.
 The Indy Lights series runs the Freedom 100 race on the Friday before the Indy 500, and other stops on the IndyCar circuit have even more races intermingled throughout the event.

 The size of the event guide for the World Championship Derby was as thick as a textbook and covered divisions classified by everything from age to engine.
 There are both oval racing and sno-cross events throughout the weekend, and even though one big race on Sunday determines the World Champion, there are plenty of smaller races that happen as well.

 I think I’m attracted to country sports because it’s pretty much a given that you can camp somewhere on the premises (water ski tournaments included).

 At the Indianapolis Motor Speedway, there are entire cities of RVs, tents, and other temporary shelters set up everywhere from designated campsites to peoples’ front yards.
 It’s a little grody, a lot country, and 100% awesome.

 The Derby Complex has a parking lot full of pick-up trucks with attached campers and a separate area for motorhome parking.
 Even in the dead of a Wisconsin winter, there are still lots of spectators camped out for their favorite event of the year.
 I was thoroughly impressed.